motoinsure

 The complication is parts and accessory value, which can be high.
 A cruiser is a common platform for chrome, audio, backrests, crash bars, and luggage, and an accessorized cruiser carries value a base policy may not cover at full replacement cost.
 So a cruiser is a moderate-risk bike to insure for liability and physical damage, but the rider still has to check that the accessories are covered — the low base premium does not mean the policy reaches everything bolted to the bike.

 This is the split a cruiser owner should keep in mind: the rider profile and riding style work in your favor on the premium, but the way cruisers are commonly built and ridden — accessorized, two-up, stored for a season — creates coverage questions a bare commuter bike never raises.
-A cheap quote on a cruiser is genuinely available; a cheap quote that covers the accessories, the passenger, and the stored months is a different thing to confirm.
+A cheap quote on a cruiser is available; a cheap quote that covers the accessories, the passenger, and the stored months is a different thing to confirm.

 Coverage gaps to watch